jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

   - I've got something coming up

 - Don't worry
+  - Don't sweat it
+  - Easy does it
+  - Let it go
   - Pace yourself
-  - Easy does it
+  - Suit yourself
   - Take your time
-  - Don't sweat it
-  - Let it go

 - As usual
   - As always